Multiuser Diversity for the Cognitive Uplink with Generalized Fading and Reduced Primary's Cooperation: System Model, Operating Constraints and the Network Types

-In $\CoSIPILRed$, in addition to the individual average transmit power and average total interference power constraints, transmit powers of SUs are also limited by the feedback constraint in \eqref{FC}.
-Hence, the transmit powers of SUs are allocated according to the solution of the following optimization problem:
+In $\CoSIPILRed$, in addition to the individual average transmission power and average total interference power constraints, transmission powers of SUs are also limited by the feedback constraint in \eqref{FC}.
+Hence, the transmission powers of SUs are allocated according to the solution of the following optimization problem: